 3. The affiliative “Soothing” system or the green system.

+This is associated with calm, contentment, safety, peace, compassion and connection with others (affiliation).
 We can regulate our threat system and the feelings of distress and anxiety it generates by using our soothing system.
 The positive emotions of peace and contentment generated by the soothing system are very different from the positive emotions of excitement generated by the drive system.
 The soothing system can help calm the threat system, and manage the unpleasant feelings we experience when the excitement associated with achievement through the drive system is interrupted.

 This system develops in childhood in response to being emotionally and physically cared for, particularly when we are upset.
 However, if we were not taught to develop it by nurturing caregivers, it can be difficult to develop later on in life.